NtimaniNhlanhla/adn-assessment/README.md

 ## Running the Application

 1. Start the backend server.
-From the `backend` directory:
+From the `server` directory:

 ```bash
 npm start
 ```
 The backend server will start port 5000.  `http://localhost:5000`

 2. Start the frontend development server.
-From the `frontend` directory:
+From the `client` directory:

 ```bash
 npm start